Carbon Neutral Communities

 Digital Engagement through Fairerwarmth:

 The project utilised the Fairerwarmth app to centralize data and streamline communication, expecting the app to facilitate community engagement.
-However, user adoption was low, especially among older demographics who found it difficult to use.
+However, user adoption was low, especially among older people who found it difficult to use and couldn’t see the value of using the app.

 Many participants preferred communication channels like WhatsApp, and the Fairerwarmth app’s lack of mobile compatibility further hindered its utility.
-The team recognised that initial training sessions and more flexible, alternative options could improve digital engagement.
+More training sessions and flexible, alternative options could improve digital engagement, however it remains to be seen how the Fairerwarmth app would save time and improve project engagement due to the complexities of use

 Lessons Learned and Recommendations